felix001/threader/README.md

 Threader
 ========

 Multi-threader with threadpool.
-Currently configured to use a maximum of 12 threads.

-To use create a mixin, then pass it a list of values.
-You can then process in value (i.e tasks) within your custom run_task function.
+To use, create a mixin, then pass it a list of values.
+You can then process each value (i.e tasks) within your custom run_task function.

+Note : Currently configured to use a maximum of 12 threads.

 Usage
 =====